 1. GOOD OL’ COFFEE SHOP – Since coffee shops are a common dating spots around the world, I won’t be elaborating on this.
-Dating in Korea is no different.
-There are tons of coffee shops in Korea, especially Seoul, are open 24 hours a day.
+Many coffee shops in Korea, especially Seoul, are open 24 hours a day.
 Hope your date enjoys his/her coffee.

 2. HAN RIVER PARK – If you live in Korea, especially in Seoul, chances are you have heard of the Han river.
 It is one of the most famous places for couples to go on dates.
 Apart from the river, which itself is an awesome view, Han river offers bicycle rental if you don’t own your own, even bicycles for couples, playground, play fields, like soccer/football and basketball and so much more.

 3. KARAOKE – There are Karaokes on almost every street in Korea.
 Literally!
 So finding one won’t be a problem.
 The price ranges from 10,000 won ~ 30,000 won depending on the type of Karaoke and its location.
 Instead of awkward silences, sing to your date.
 Pick romantic songs.